jamesturk/scrapeghost/README.md

 An experiment in using GPT-4 to scrape websites.

+**Caution: Use at your own risk, a single call can cost somewhere around $0.36 on larger pages at current rates.**

 ## Usage

 You will need an OpenAI API key with access to the GPT-4 API.
 Configure those as you otherwise would via the `openai` library.